LouVang97/Final_Pack/GroupProject.md

 helps I understand why and be able to configured.
 I started everything over and the file came out a .iso file.
 Then I burned this file in the CD.

+**Presentation**

+Before our group going to present, we gathered together to makre sure everything work.
+We putted everything together in one computer to test the system.
+Everything work prfectly and was success.
+During the presentation, everyone in our group talked a little about what they did.
+I didn't talked during the presentation because what I did I already presented it.
+Lucus demonstration who the process and everyone in the class gathered around him.

 **Challenge**

 There were  many challenges I had face while worked on this project.
 As a